AdvantageIntegratedSolutions/QuickConfigS/README.md

 **IMPORTANT** You must be on a table-specific URL for the extension to work correctly.
 It will not work from the main dashboard.

+### Shortcuts (new!)

+Links from App Settings and Table settings pages are parsed and provided.

 ### Table Config

 While on a specific table URL, click the icon to open the extension and you'll see a javascript object representation of the field names => field IDs.
 You can click the 'copy' button to add the contents to your clipboard.